Sam Erger: Coaching career

 Prior to being named the head coach at SMU, Erger had two collegiate coaching jobs, at Findlay (graduate assistant), before making her head coach debut at Hill College in 2013.
 In her sole season as head coach, she led Hill College to a 29–9 record, an NTJCAC Conference title and ended a 12-year school drought by reaching the NJCAA Division I national tournament.
 She was subsequently honored as the 2013 NJCAA District F Coach of the Year.

 She was named as assistant coach at Baylor University in 2014.
 During her eight seasons at the program, she also served as the recruiting coordinator, setting coach, and was promoted to associate head coach her final two seasons.

 In 2022, she was named head coach of the SMU Mustangs women's volleyball team.
 The team had a strong season in her debut year as head coach, finishing 3rd in conference play.
 In her second season, she led the team to the American Athletic Conference title and a berth into the NCAA tournament.
-In 2024, SMU moved to the Atlantic Coast Conference.
-The team made national headlines for two major upsets during the season: defeating then–number 2 ranked Nebraska in a stunning 3–0 sweep, then following with an even bigger upset, when they defeated conference foe and number 1 ranked Pittsburgh, handing the then-undefeated Panthers their first loss of the season.
-SMU would go on to finish 4th in what is considered one of the toughest volleyball conferences in the country.
+In 2024, after SMU moved to the Atlantic Coast Conference, the team made national headlines for defeating Nebraska (then ranked number 2) in a 3–0 sweep.
+During conference play, SMU went on to hand top-ranked Pittsburgh its only regular season loss in five sets.
+SMU finished its first year in the ACC as the conference's fourth-place team.